Afghan president visits key city, week after Taliban raid

-KABUL, Afghanistan (AP) — The Afghan president is visiting the embattled southeastern city of Ghazni, a week after the Taliban in a surprise attack managed to infiltrate deep into the key provincial capital and capture several areas.
+KABUL, Afghanistan (AP) — The Afghan president visited the embattled southeastern city of Ghazni on Friday, a week after the Taliban in a surprise attack managed to infiltrate deep into the key provincial capital and capture several areas of it.

-The insurgents hung on in Ghazni for nearly five days before U.S.-backed Afghan forces flushed them out.
+The insurgents hung on in Ghazni for nearly five days before U.S.-backed Afghan forces flushed them out in what were some of the fiercest battles with the Taliban in recent months that killed scores of Afghan troops and civilians.

-President Ashraf Ghani arrived in the city by helicopter on Friday and is holding meetings with security officials and elders.
+President Ashraf Ghani along with the country’s Chief Executive Abdullah Abdullah arrived in Ghazni — the capital of Ghazni province, just 120 kilometers (75 miles) from the capital, Kabul — by helicopter on Friday and were holding meetings with security officials and elders.

-Police official Bilal Ahmad says security is tight, with Afghan helicopters patrolling overhead and a heavy security presence.
+Security was tight and Afghan helicopters patrolled overhead, police official Bilal Ahmad said.

 Most Read Nation & World Stories